openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

   `SubscribeResponse` message.
   This message must contain the the value of the `commit_confirmed_id` received in the Set RPC in step 4 and may contain a `server_commit_id`.

+## Appendix: Concurrent commits handling

+### Overlapping Update Streams

+In scenarios where updates from multiple configuration changes overlap during streaming, it is important to note that the `ConfigSubscriptionSyncDone` message does not guarantee that the state reflected by received updates corresponds exclusively to the commit referenced by the `ConfigSubscriptionSyncDone` message.
+For example:

+1. Timeline:

+t = 0: Configuration change 1 is committed.
+t = 1: Streaming updates for configuration change 1 begins. t = Y (Y < N): Configuration change 2 is committed. t = Y + 1: Streaming updates for configuration change 2 begins.
+t = N: Streaming updates for configuration change 1 ends. t = Y + N: Streaming updates for configuration change 2 ends.

+2. Implications:

+* Updates for paths impacted by configuration change 2 may be sent to the client before all updates for configuration change 1 are fully streamed.
+* When the client receives a `ConfigSubscriptionSyncDone` message for configuration change 1, it might already have received updates reflecting changes introduced by configuration change 2.
+* Coalescing updates (e.g., combining overlapping changes to a path like `/foo/bar`) If both configuration changes 1 and 2 modify `/foo/bar`, and the update for `/foo/bar` is delayed, the server may send only the final state of `/foo/bar` after configuration change 2.
+This approach optimizes performance but results in the client never receiving the updates for change 1.

+### Guarantees

+The `ConfigSubscriptionSyncDone` message indicates that the server has completed processing all changes associated with the referenced commit.
+It does not guarantee that the client has received updates exclusively for that commit.

+If a client requires strict state guarantees, it must implement its own mechanisms to lock configuration changes between commits.
+For example:

+* Pausing further commits until the client confirms that all updates for the current commit are processed.
+* Implementing a client-side commit locking mechanism to avoid overlapping streams.